MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AtpPolicyForO365.md

 Accept wildcard characters: False
 ```

-### -EnableSafeLinksForO365Clients
+### -EnableSafeLinksForClients
-The EnableSafeLinksForO365Clients parameter specifies whether Safe Links is enabled for Office 365 apps on desktop clients and on the web.
+The EnableSafeLinksForClients parameter specifies whether Safe Links is enabled for Office 365 apps on desktop clients and on the web.
 Valid values are:

 - $true: Safe Links are enabled for Office 365 apps.
 This is the default value.